Zshoham/BinBuff/CsBinBuff/README.md

 All data structures implemented in the c# collections library are supported, the library tries to provide an interface for serializing data as generically as possible, for example, any class that is a child of IEnumerable can be serialized as a container.

-That being said it is also possible to create serializable types by deriving the Serializable class or otherwise implementing a serializer for existing classes.
+That being said it is also possible to create serializable types by deriving the ISerializable class or otherwise implementing a serializer for existing classes.
 The tests can provide examples of both behaviors, let's see how it works. (for more details take a look at the tests)

 ```C#